ToxicFrog/vstruct/README.md

 Read: a float, double, or quad.
 Write: a float, double, or quad.

 Valid sizes are 4 (float) 8 (double) and 16 (quad).
-Note that quads have more precision than the default lua number format (double), and thus may not unpack exactly unless you're using a custom lua build.
+Note that quads have more precision than the default lua number format (double), and thus may not read exactly unless you're using a custom lua build.

 Affected by endianness.